Andrew Sullivan: Early life and education

-After writing briefly for a newspaper, Sullivan won scholarship in 1984 to Harvard University, where he earned a Master of Public Administration in 1986 from the John F. Kennedy School of Government, followed by a Doctor of Philosophy degree in government from Harvard in 1990.
+After writing briefly for a newspaper, Sullivan won a scholarship in 1984 to Harvard University, where he earned a Master in Public Administration in 1986 from the John F. Kennedy School of Government and a Ph.D. in government in 1990.
 His dissertation was titled Intimations Pursued: The Voice of Practice in the Conversation of Michael Oakeshott.

 Career

 Sullivan first wrote for The Daily Telegraph on American politics.
-In 1986, Sullivan went to work for The New Republic magazine initially on a summer internship; among the most significant articles he wrote were "Gay Life Gay Death", an essay on the Aids crisis, and the "Sleeping with the Enemy" column in which he attacked the practice of "outing", both of which earned him some recognition among the gay community.
+In 1986, he went to work for The New Republic magazine initially on a summer internship; among the most significant articles he wrote were "Gay Life Gay Death", an essay on the AIDS crisis, and "Sleeping with the Enemy", in which he attacked the practice of "outing", both of which earned him recognition in the gay community.
 He was appointed the editor of The New Republic in October 1991, a position he held until 1996.
 In that position, he expanded the magazine from its traditional roots in political coverage to cultural issues and the politics surrounding them.
 During this time, the magazine generated several high-profile controversies.